stohrendorf/csv-prometheus-exporter/README.md

 Metrics track when they were last updated.
 If a metric doesn't change within the TTL specified in the config file (which defaults to 60 seconds), it will not be exposed via `/metrics` anymore; this is the first phase of garbage collection to avoid excessive traffic.
-If a metric is in the first phase of garbage collection, and doesn't receive an update for another period of the specified TTL, it will be fully evicted from the processing.
+If a metric is in the first phase of garbage collection, and doesn't receive an update for another `background-resilience` periods of the specified TTL, it will be fully evicted from the processing.

+A few metrics (namely, the `parser_errors` and `lines_parsed` metrics) are in "long-term mode"; they will be evicted after `long-term-resilience` periods of the TTL; the `connected` metric will never be evicted.

-Practice has shown that this two-phase metric garbage collection is strictly necessary to avoid excessive response sizes and to avoid the process to be clogged up by processing dead metrics.
+Practice has shown that this multi-phase metric garbage collection is strictly necessary to avoid excessive response sizes and to avoid the process to be clogged up by processing dead metrics.
 It doesn't have any known serious impacts on the metrics' values, though.